-Africa Oil Corp. has a 25% working interest in Blocks 10BB and 13T (before Government's back-in rights) with Tullow Oil plc (50% and Operator) and Total S.A.
+Africa Oil Corp. has a 25% working interest in Blocks 10BB and 13T (excluding the Government's back-in rights) with Tullow Oil plc (50% and Operator) and Total S.A.
 (25%) holding the remaining interests.

-The Company continues to work closely with its Joint Venture partners on preparing and submitting an updated Field Development Plan ("FDP") by the fourth quarter of 2021.
+The Company continues to work closely with its Joint Venture partners on preparing and submitting an updated Field Development Plan ("FDP") by the end of 2021.
 The revised development plan is being discussed between the JV partners and is expected to result in a more economically beneficial and sustainable development plan.
-These licenses have been extended to the end of December 2021.